Introduction to Microsoft Access 2019/Office 365

 - Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge is also compatible.

-- Microsoft Access 2019: Available with a subscription to Office 365, or with Microsoft Office Professional 2019. (not included in enrollment)
+- Microsoft Access 2019, or a subscription to Office 365 (not included in enrollment).

 - Adobe Flash Player.
 Click here to download the Flash Player.